bchaffin/bchaffin.github.io/recaman/recaman.markdown

 ## Computation

 Computing terms of the sequence one by one is easy, just following the rule above.
-But we can go faster: in the graphs above we can see that the sequence tends to alternate addition and subtraction, ping-ponging between two ranges of consecutive numbers.
+But we can go faster: in the graphs above we can see that the sequence tends to alternate addition and subtraction, ping-ponging between two ranges of consecutive numbers (see [A119632](https://oeis.org/A119632)).
 For example, terms a(6) - a(17) are: 13, 20, 12, 21, 11, 22, 10, 23, 9, 24, 8, 25; these form a lower range of 13 down to 8, and an upper range of 20 up to 25.
 In general, this ping-pong pattern will continue until one of two things happens:

 1. The lower range bumps into a number which has already appeared in the sequence, so we can't subtract; then we add twice in a row
 2. The lower range passes over a "hole" farther down which allows us to subtract twice in a row